The pursuit of a career in diagnostic medical sonography begins with the successful completion of an ultrasound technician training program.

 - Clinical Pathology

 Ultrasound technicians also learn about patient care, communications, physics (particularly as it pertains to sound wave technology), health law and other relevant disciplines.
-Ultrasound training consists of lectures but also hands-on experiences (through lab work and placements) so that the prospective sonographer knows exactly what is required in a real-world career scenario.

 FAQ